appknox/careers/python-backend-engineer.md

 ## Requirements

 * Should have at-least 2 years experience in building backend / web application (any scripting language / framework)
-* Of the 2 years thats mentioned above, at least 8 months should be using Python and any Python framework (Django is a huge plus)
+* Of the 2 years thats mentioned above, at least 1 year should be using any Python frameworks.
-* Strong HTML
-* Intermediate JavaScript
-* Basic CSS
+* Strong HTML; Proficient in JavaScript & CSS

 ## Nice to have (Optional)

+* Django, Celery is a huge plus
+* DevOps experience is a huge plus
-* Good grasp on client-side JavaScript (or CoffeeScript is Huge Plus)
+* Good grasp on client-side JavaScript (or CoffeeScript is huge plus)
-* have used frontend frameworks like Ember, Angular, Backbone
+* have used frontend frameworks like Ember, Angular, Backbone, React
-* Have a good understanding about Swagger
+* SASS / LESS Experience is huge plus